Lymphadenopathy is commonly referred to as enlarged lymph nodes. This is part of the body’s immune response to any type of foreign invader.

 - Adenopathy local cervical or general

-- Sudden increase in size of nodes
+- A sudden increase in the size of nodes

 - Painful nodes